Lambosaurus/STM32X/Docs/US.md

 The intent of this is so that other modules can rely on a standard interface for microseconds, as this is a common requirement.
 This does not reflect a physical peripheral.

 The capabilities of this module are dependant on whether you are willing to dedicate a timer to it.
-See [TIM](TIM.md) for more info on timers.

 # Usage

 `US_Init()` should not be called by the user.
 It will be initialised within `CORE_Init()`, see [CORE](CORE.md) for more info.

-## Without a timer

-## With a timer
+## Minimal mode

+When no timer is provided, only `US_Delay()` is available.
+This is provided using a calibrated loop, and so it not highly accurate.
+It will typically run 4us longer than requested on a Cortex M0+ core @ 32MHz.
+This is still suitable for many uses.

+## Timer mode

-When a timer is used, this module can be used for microsecond time keeping
+When a timer is used, this module can be used for accurate time keeping.

+The timer is defined as `US_TIM` within `Board.h` See [TIM](TIM.md) for more info on timers.

 ```c
 uint32_t start = US_Read();